ml-explore/mlx-swift/Source/MLX/Documentation.docc/MLX.md

 The Swift API closely follows the
 [C++ and Python MLX APIs](https://ml-explore.github.io/mlx/build/html/index.html), which in turn closely follow NumPy with a few exceptions.
-Some useful pages showing how `mlx-swift` works and is different from python:
+Here are some useful pages showing how MLX Swift works and is different from python:

-- <doc:converting-python> -- information about converting python code and differences between python and swift
+- <doc:converting-python> -- information about converting Python code and differences between Python and Swift
 - <doc:indexing> -- information about array indexing
 - <doc:arithmetic> -- information about array arithmetic